HengyueZ/HengyueZ.github.io/_projects/7_project.md

 related_publications: true
 ---

 Dynamical SMBH mass measurements are so far limited to $z<0.1$ due to the difficulty for current instruments to resolve the SoI of high-redshift SMBHs while achieving sufficient sensitivity.
-Thus far, all SMBH mass determinations
+Thus far, almost all SMBH mass determinations at higher redshifts are indirect estimates calibrated using local SMBH-galaxy scaling relations with $>0.3$ dex uncertainties.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">